-We wanted to make good use of the land and grow some type of horticultural crop without negatively impacting the health of our water supply, remnant eucalyptus bush land and the native birds and animals of the area.
-The variety of plant needed to be resistant to insect attack and diseases and be unpalatable to visitors like kangaroos, wallabies and wombats.
+From the outset we wanted to make good use of the land and grow some type of horticultural crop without negatively impacting the health of our water supply, remnant eucalyptus bush land and the native birds and animals of the area.
+The variety of plant needed to be resistant to insect attack and diseases and be unpalatable to visitors like kangaroos, wallabies, wombats and cockatoos.

 We wanted a long lived plant that thrives with minimal water, produces a seasonal crop with low fertiliser requirements and can be managed by hand without large equipment.
 If that wasn’t enough of a wish list, the crop ideally should be of high value with possibilities to value add into products to sell locally.
 Phew!